About the redevelopment project

 • new revenue from lease agreements

-Once complete, the redeveloped Ontario Place will be open to the public 365 days a year, with free public access and a waterfront experience that everyone can enjoy.
+Once complete, the rebuilt Ontario Place will be open to the public 365 days a year, with free public access and an improved waterfront experience that everyone can enjoy.

 Waterfront access